-AUR-VOS-2017-01, Version 1.0 12 March 2018 Confidential Page 63 of 95 In the event that the site experiences a temporary disruption of the EDC system, a back-up paper Pregnancy Reporting Form will be available for site staff to complete.
+In the event that the site experiences a temporary disruption of the EDC system, a back-up paper Pregnancy Reporting Form will be available for site staff to complete.
 The Investigator must complete, sign and date the Pregnancy form and verify the accuracy of the information recorded on the form with the corresponding source documents.

-- Site staff will complete the paper Pregnancy report form and e-mail it within 24 hours to the following address, Email: - Only in cases where the email system is unavailable, site staff will send the Pregnancy form by fax to:
+- Site staff will complete the paper Pregnancy report form and fax to within 24 hours. - Only in cases where the site is unable to fax the Pregnancy report, site staff will send the Pregnancy report by email to: